 A fantastic result is achieved in a smaller number of cases when there is:

 a.
 Good or equal vision in both eyes.

 b.
 There is normal appearance of eye alignment.

 c.
-High quality depth perception is achieved on testing.
+High quality depth perception (3D) is achieved .

 d.
 One anticipates long term stability and

 e.
 There is a very low expectation of needing further surgery.

 Dr. Kowal specialises in strabismus, the treatment of turned eyes, and does nothing else.

 A copy of his C.V. is available for you to peruse.

 For those of you who are on the internet, a highly recommended site for you to look at is our own website www.netspace.net.au/~strabism/ with U.S. links.
 Another website you may wish to visit is: www.egroups.com/group/LazyEye where you will find parents who are going through what you are going through.